-The Blackburn B-25 Roc was Second World War Fleet Air Arm fighter, closely related to the B-24 Skua from which it was derived and developed in parallel.
+The Blackburn Aircraft Company Type B-25 Roc was Second World War Fleet Air Arm fighter, closely related to the Blackburn B-24 Skua from which it was derived and developed in parallel.

 The gun turret rotated through a full 360 degrees with firing cut-offs being used to protect the propeller arc and the tail unit.
 A fuselage fairing aft of the turret was automatically retracted as the turret guns traversed the rear centre-line.

-A single production order for 136 aircraft was placed, this being sub-contracted to Boulton Paul at Wolverhampton due to Blackburn workload in respect of Skua and Botha production.
+A single production order for 136 aircraft was placed, this being sub-contracted to Boulton Paul at Wolverhampton due to Blackburn workload in respect of Blackburn B-24 Skua and Blackburn B-26 Botha production.
 There was no specific prototype and the first aircraft (L3057) was to fly on 23rd December 1938.

 As the aircraft was also intended to operate as a twin-float seaplane, two aircraft (L3057 and L3059) were sent to Blackburn’s Dumbarton factory to be converted to float operation.
 The landplane wheel wells were provided with waterproof covers and water rudders were added to the rear of the two floats.
 These were controlled pneumatically from the aircraft’s standard differential braking system.

-Roc floatplane trials were conducted in November 1939 at MAEE Helensburgh, close to the Dumbarton factory.
+Blackburn B-25 Roc floatplane trials were conducted in November 1939 at Marine Aircraft Experimental Establishment (MAEE) Helensburgh, close to the Dumbarton factory.
 Early results showed that it was directionally unstable in this configuration with on example (L3059) crashing just after take-off on 3rd December 1939.
 A further aircraft (L3057) was subsequently fitted with a larger fin beneath the tailplane whilst another (L3060) was flown as a seaplane.
 In March 1942, one aircraft (L3174) is recorded as operating with floats and a target-towing winch in place of its gun turret.

-The Roc was flown by squadrons including 800, 801 and 803 during 1939 - 40. initially with patrols over the North Sea operating from RNAS Hatson.
+The Blackburn B-25 Roc was flown by squadrons including 800, 801 and 803 during 1939 - 40. initially with patrols over the North Sea operating from Royal Naval Air Station (RNAS) Hatson.

-A long-standing myth has arisen that the Roc never flew in combat and never landed on an aircraft carrier, due to this being stated in a number of older published sources.
-Both assertions are incorrect as more recent books on the Fleet Air Arm by David Hobbs, Peter C Smith and Matthew Willis (and John Dell's website) make clear.
+A long-standing myth has arisen that the Blackburn B-25 Roc never flew in combat or ever landed on an aircraft carrier.
+This has occurred in the main due to it being stated in a number of older published sources.
+However, both assertions are incorrect as more recent books on the Fleet Air Arm such as those by David Hobbs, Peter C Smith and Matthew Willis make clear.

-However, the type’s poor performance and lack of forward-firing armament meant that it was not effective in air combat and consequently the Roc saw only a few months of operational service.
+However, the type’s poor performance and lack of forward-firing armament meant that it was not effective in air combat and consequently the Blackburn B-25 Roc saw only a few months of operational service.